auth0/angular2-jwt/README.md

 The `AuthHttp` class supports all the same HTTP verbs as Angular 2's Http.

-### Sending Headers
+### Sending Per-Request Headers

-You may send custom headers with your `authHttp` request by passing in an options object.
+You may also send custom headers on a per-request basis with your `authHttp` request by passing them in an options object.

 ```ts
 getThing() {